Pre – Ramble – I Mean Amble.

 An “open” edition digital print, whether a “reproduction” or “original” print” is usually sold for a lower price than a “limited” edition print.

-The article in the link above, is a good overview of the recent history in the use of the term “giclee” and the need to clearly describe and define the various types of prints available through these newer print technologies.
+There is a need to clearly describe and define the various types of prints available through these newer print technologies.
 The confusion of which, has lead to (though not always deliberately) misinformation about a print: by art dealers and artists; and sometimes used for financial gain – not an uncommon practice in any field!
-A good point, as quoted below, made at the end of the article.

 “And finally (this really isn’t a tip), your art is not worth more or less because it was printed digitally.
 Price your pieces fairly and always act with integrity in your business dealings.
 Ultimately, your art will sell because someone loves it—not how it was printed.” ~ Fidelis Art Prints